 The researchers also wanted to see what factors might predict whether a severely language-delayed child with autism would eventually develop speech.
 They found that most of the children who did so had higher IQs (assessed with nonverbal tests) and lower social impairment.
 Somewhat surprisingly, the researchers found a child’s level of repetitive behaviors and restricted interests did not affect the likelihood of language development.

 “These findings offer hope to parents that their language-delayed child will go on to develop speech in elementary school, or even as teenagers,” says Autism Speaks Chief Science Officer Geraldine Dawson, Ph.D.
 “By highlighting important predictors of language acquisition – especially the role of nonverbal cognitive and social skills – this also suggests that targeting these areas in early intervention will help to promote language.”

 Autism Speaks continues to fund research into interventions that promote language development as well as supports and services that can improve function and quality of life for nonverbal individuals.
-You can use this website’s Grant Search explore these and other research projects supported by our community of volunteers and donors.
+You can use this website’s Grant Search.